Herbert S. Okun: Career

 Okun decided to become a diplomat at 16 after reading 1947 Foreign Affairs article in which scholar George F. Kennan, writing under the pseudonym "X", offered the strategy known as containment in response to Soviet expansionism during the Cold War.
 "I read it and said, 'That's what I want to do,'" Okun told The New York Times in 1993.

 As a young foreign service officer, Okun translated the correspondence between President John F. Kennedy and Nikita Khrushchev during the Cuban Missile Crisis.
 Okun recalled that Khrushchev nicknamed him "ryzhyi" (redhead) because of his hair color.

+He served with Frank Carlucci on US military attaché General Vernon A. Walters' team in Brazil at the time of the 1964 Brazilian coup d'état against President João Goulart.

+In January 1975, following the Carnation Revolution in Portugal and at the advice of General Walters, now Deputy Director of the Central Intelligence Agency, Okun was appointed deputy to Frank Carlucci, the new US ambassador in Lisbon, by the United States Secretary of State Henry Kissinger, on a team tasked with getting the Portuguese Communist Party out of the government.
+Alongside Carlucci, he resisted Kissinger's readiness to rely on the far-right Democratic Movement for the Liberation of Portugal of General António de Spínola and instead worked through the moderate Socialist left, helping cultivate Lieutenant Colonel António Eanes, whom he dubbed "a boy scout for democracy".

 Okun also was the chief State Department negotiator for the SALT Treaty.
-While at the United Nations, Okun led a walkout of the U.S. delegation during a speech by Iranian President Ali Khamenei.
+While at the United Nations, Okun led a walkout of the U.S. delegation during a speech by Iranian President Ali Khamenei in September 1987.
 "The false accusations that he made against our country distort the facts and totally misrepresent our policy," Okun told reporters.
 "I do not intend to sit by passively when our country is insulted, our President is pilloried and the truth is trampled."